The FDA Will Decide If These 26 Ingredients Count As Fiber

 Some critics argue that the FDA should not allow these added fibers to count as fiber on Nutrition Facts labels.

-"The food industry has high-jacked the advice to eat more fiber by putting isolated, highly processed fiber into what are essentially junk foods," says Bonnie Liebman of the consumer group Center for Science in the Public Interest.
+"The food industry has hijacked the advice to eat more fiber by putting isolated, highly processed fiber into what are essentially junk foods," says Bonnie Liebman of the consumer group Center for Science in the Public Interest.

 A bunch of packaged foods contain added fiber.
 Some examples include Fiber One bar products, some cereal and instant oatmeal products, as well as some pastas and English Muffins.